Statistics Notebook

 Descriptive Statistics

-Descriptive statistics summarise a dataset with a small set of numbers.
+Descriptive statistics summarize a dataset with a small set of numbers.
 They are always the first step before any analysis.

 | Measure | Formula | When to use |